Villefranche 0 Paris Saint-Germain 3 (aet): Draxler sparks extra-time win over minnows

 Teenage winger Diaby should have opened the scoring in the 13th minute but skewed wide after Christopher Nkunku prised Villefranche open on the break.

-Angel Di Maria fired into the side-netting after a clever back-heel from Eric Maxim Choupo-Moting but Villefranche grew into the contest and Nicolas Burel and Ali M'Madi were narrowly off target with speculative strikes.
+Angel Di Maria fired into the side-netting following a clever backheel from Eric Maxim Choupo-Moting but Villefranche grew into the contest and Nicolas Burel and Ali M'Madi were narrowly off target with speculative strikes.

-Celin Lemb swivelled to fire just over from the edge of the area as the host continued to play with confidence early in the second half.
+Celin Lemb swivelled to fire just over from the edge of the area as the hosts continued to play with confidence early in the second half.

 Tuchel was cutting an increasingly irritated figure in the touchline and, after he sent Mbappe on for Di Maria with an hour gone, he was sent to the stands for persistent complaints to the officials.